Basics of Copyrights

 - What is a copyright assignment?

-A copyright assignment is a means to sell your copyright to another individual or entity and rescind your rights to it.
+A copyright assignment is an agreement to transfer, and often to sell, your copyright to another individual or entity.
 Unlike a licence, you lose your control over how the copyrighted work is used and the ability to claim your exclusive ownership back after a period of time.

 - Can a minor claim copyright?